 Marijuana Legalization and Regulation

-Voters in two states, Colorado and Washington, legalized marijuana for adults in 2012.
+Voters in Colorado and Washington legalized marijuana for adults in 2012.
 Legal retail sales started in Colorado in January 2014.

-There is more public support for reform than ever before with new polls showing nearly half the country is in favor of taxing and regulating marijuana.
+There is more public support for reform than ever before with new polls showing more than half the country is in favor of taxing and regulating marijuana.

 Countries that have adopted less punitive policies did not experience an increase in marijuana consumption or marijuana-related harm relative to more punitive countries.

 Replacing marijuana prohibition with a system that taxes and regulates use for adults over 21 would yield $14 billion in combined annual savings and tax revenues.